 Why Buy a Cruiser Bike?

 A cruiser bike is an excellent option if you're not looking to tackle a mountain trail or hit the open road for a lengthy ride.
 Cruiser bikes work best for easy, short-distance rides, daily commutes, and leisurely cruising.

 Their extra padded saddles and wider flared handlebars allow you to ride comfortably.
 So, cruiser bikes are great for older cyclists or people who suffer some discomfort from more traditional upright cycling.

 Cruiser bikes also let you focus on enjoying the ride because you don't have to fiddle with gearing changes.
 So you can roll around town and enjoy the sights.
-It's one reason they're a popular beach bike -- riders can simply cruise along the beachfront and enjoy the day.
+One reason they're a popular beach bike is that riders can cruise along the beachfront and enjoy the day.

-Because they lack the performance requirements of mountain or road bikes, you can purchase a cruiser bike at a reasonable cost.
-And because they have a reduced number of components, you'll have fewer maintenance worries.
+Because they lack the performance requirements of mountain or road bikes, you can purchase a cruiser bike reasonably.
+And because they have fewer components, you'll have fewer maintenance worries.
 So you'll spend less on bike repairs and servicing.

 Cruiser Bike Features

-Frame: A cruiser bike's frame is often more significant than other bikes.
+- Frame: A cruiser bike's frame is often more significant than other bikes.
 Typically, they've been constructed from steel, making them somewhat heavy.
 More modern versions use aluminum to reduce weight.
 Most cruisers have a curved top tube that travels downwards from the head tube and joins the top or middle of the seat tube, which is often shorter than average.

-Tires: Cruiser bikes get a great deal of comfort from their balloon tires.
+- Tires: Cruiser bikes get great comfort from their balloon tires.
 They roll over debris easily and seldom get punctured.
-Balloon tires are also wider (slightly more than two inches) for improved stability and a smooth ride.
+Balloon tires are wider (slightly more than two inches) for improved stability and a smooth ride.

-Brakes: Most cruiser bikes use coaster brakes that activate by pedaling backward.
+- Brakes: Most cruiser bikes use coaster brakes that activate by pedaling backward.
 That's because the bikes aren't intended for speed but cruising.
 Coaster brakes work well in all weather conditions and require less maintenance than other brakes.
 You can opt for front or rear brakes, however.

 Stop by Our Bike Shop for a Cruise

-If you're looking to get started with cycling or just looking for a bike you can you for casual biking, stop by our nearby bike shop in Westchester County, NY.
-We have a great selection of bicycles, including cruiser bikes.
+If you're looking to get started with cycling or just looking for a cruiser bike near you that can you use for casual biking, stop by our bike shop in Westchester County, NY.
+We have a great selection of bicycles, including cruiser bikes for sale.
 We can also outfit you with some great cycling gear, including bike helmets, cycling glasses, and more.
 Our cycling shop is located in downtown Mt.
 Kisco, with easy access.
 We also service what we sell.
 Our bike repair shop is one of the best in New York.

 Comments from Our Customers